samomar/Simple-ChatGPT-Text-Exporter/README.md

 4. Select the appropriate chat container from the dropdown menu

+5. If needed, click the clipboard icon next to the dropdown to copy the selected chat container selector to your clipboard

-5. Start or continue your ChatGPT conversation
+6. Start or continue your ChatGPT conversation

-6. Click the "Copy Chat" button to copy the entire conversation to your clipboard
+7. Click the "Copy Chat" button to copy the entire conversation to your clipboard

+8. Click the download icon next to the "Copy Chat" button to save the conversation as a TXT or JSON file

-7. The script continuously updates the content of existing messages, ensuring that when you click "Copy Chat", you get the most current version of the conversation
+9. The script continuously updates the content of existing messages, ensuring that when you copy or download the chat, you get the most current version of the conversation

 ## Configuration